vorlif/spreak/README.md

 		panic(err)
 	}

-	// Create a Localiser to select the language to translate. t := spreak.NewLocalizer(bundle, language.Spanish)
+	// Create a Localizer to select the language to translate. t := spreak.NewLocalizer(bundle, language.Spanish)

 	// Translate